khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 As the title sais, Khanon.js is a game engine extending Babylon.js, although it could also be considered a framework.

-Babylon.js is the most powerful graphical engine for web browsers, and it is open source!
-If you don't know what Babylon.js is, please take a look to the [Babylon.js site](https://babylonjs.com/).
+Babylon.js is the most powerful graphical engine for web browsers, it is open source and it is in constant development.
+If you don't know what Babylon.js is capable to do, please take a look to the [Babylon.js website](https://babylonjs.com/).

 So.. what's the job of Khanon.js?

-Khanon.js adds a layer between Babylon.js and the logic of your game, adding lifecycle to different objects as scenes, sprites, meshes or particles; and common features that any video game could require like assets management between scenes, actors, notifications, scene maps, and many other things that will make the game development easier and enjoyable.
+Khanon.js adds a layer between Babylon.js and the logic of your game, adding lifecycle to different objects like scenes, sprites, meshes or particles; and common features that any video game could require like assets management between scenes, actors, states, notifications, scene maps, and many others that will make the game development easier and enjoyable.

 Khanon.js doesn’t pretend to substitute any of the Babylon.js features.
 Instead, its job is widening what Babylon.js offers, adding new features and functionalities.
 It also presents some alternatives like the [Logger](https://khanonjs.com/api-docs/classes/modules_logger.Logger.html) class, which is slightly different.

-Khanon.js is being degisned to develop video games, but it can be used to develop any kind of interactive and multimedia application.
+Khanon.js is being designed to develop video games, but it can be used to develop any kind of interactive and multimedia application.

 # What about the code?

 Khanon.js is fully developed in [typescript](https://www.typescriptlang.org/).

-All the features mentioned before are easily implemented to your project throught class, method, and property decorators, making the code clean and reusable.
+All the features mentioned before are easily implemented to your project through class, method, and property decorators, making the code clean and reusable.

 You can for example create an action which consist in rendering rain over the scene.
 This action would be implemented by a [SceneAction](https://khanonjs.com/api-docs/modules/decorators_scene_scene_action.html) decorated class, and could be used from any of the scenes.
 Same for actors, states, player events, and many others.